-Measurements of frequency-dependent complex dielectric properties of 2 were carried out using an open-ended coaxial probe and a network analyzer in the frequency range between 0.5 GHz and 4.5 GHz to study the properties.
-It includes the real part of relative complex dielectric constant (ε'r) and the relative dielectric loss factor (ε''{r} , the imaginary part).
-Measurements were conducted at 10, 30, and 60 min illumination periods.
-For comparison purposes, five samples were evaluated including $C{60}(>DPAF-C_9)$ alone, γ -FeO_x NPs alone, γ -FeO_x@ $[C{60}(>DPAF-C_9)]n$ NPs (without a gold layer), γ -FeO_x@AuNPs, and NPs of 2 in the PDMS mixture.
+C{60} (>DPAF-C9) alone, γ -FeO_x NPs alone, γ - $FeO_x@[C{60}(>DPAF-C_9)]n$ NPs (without a gold layer), γ -FeO_x@AuNP, and NPs of 2 in PDMS mixture.
 The former two samples were used as references for comparison.
-The latter three samples allowed us to compare dielectric constants based on nanoparticle shape, size, and magnetic properties.
-We selected a LED white light source with the output power of 2.0 W for the study.
-By the use of white light, the optical absorption should occur mainly on the gold layer since the absorption peak maximum (λ{max}) of the C60> cage and the DPAF-C9 moiety is centered at 326 and 410 nm, respectively.
-A tight packing with minimum air-gap between each particle is critical for the elimination of the influence of air on the ε'{r} value obtained.
-In this regard, we used variable quantities of soft poly(dimethylsiloxane) (PDMS) oligomers, with the dielectric constant comparable to that of C{60} (>DPAF-C9), as a polymer host to fill up any gaps among the nanoparticles after solvent evaporation.
-We found the ratio of W{Np}/W{PDMS} equal to 1:10 to be an optimal mixture composite to show a good viscosity of the sample and minimum reduction of the ε'r signal as compared with that of the neat 1.
+The latter three samples allowed us to compare dielectric constants by the influence of nanoparticle shape, size, and magnetic properties.
+We selected a LED white light with the output power of 2.0 W for the study.
+By the use of a white light, the optical absorption should occur mainly on the gold laver since the absorption peak maximum (λ{max}) of C60> cage and DPAF-C9 moiety is centered at 326 and 410 nm, respectively.
+A tight packing with minimum air-gap between each particle is critical for elimination of air contribution to the ε_r ' value obtained.
+In this regard, we applied a variable quantity of soft poly(dimethylsiloxane) (PDMS) oligomers, with the dielectric constant comparable to that of C{60} (>DPAF-C9), as a polymer host to fill up any gap among nanoparticles after solvent evaporation.
+We found that a ratio of W{Np}/W{PDMS} as 1:10 to be an optimal mixture composite to show good viscosity of the sample and minimum reduction of the ε_r ' signal as compared with that of the neat 1.